 - From the Browser App Dashboard, click Browser Snapshots.

-- You should now only see browser snapshots that have transaction snapshots as seen below:
+- You should now only see browser snapshots that have transaction snapshots:

 - Double-click one of the browser snapshots to open the Browser Snapshot Details dialog containing a transaction snapshot.